bazelbuild/rules_swift/doc/proto_migration.md

 )
 ```

-These can be migrated to the following new_swift_proto_library targets:
+These can be migrated to the following new swift_proto_library targets:

 ```
-new_swift_proto_library(
+swift_proto_library(
     name = "foo_swift_proto",
     protos = [":foo_proto"],
 )

-new_swift_proto_library(
+swift_proto_library(
     name = "bar_swift_proto",
     protos = [":bar_proto"],
     deps = [":foo_swift_proto"]
 )
 ```

-Note that you must declare deps between the new_swift_proto_library targets parallel to those between the proto_library targets,
+Note that you must declare deps between the new swift_proto_library targets parallel to those between the proto_library targets,
 and that the autogenerated Swift module names of the new targets are derived from the target labels of the swift_proto_library targets,
 not the proto_library targets as before.

-If you wish, you may set the module_name attribute on the new_swift_proto_library targets as you would any other swift_library target.
+If you wish, you may set the module_name attribute on the new swift_proto_library targets as you would any other swift_library target.

-## 2. swift_grpc_library to new_swift_proto_library
+## 2. swift_grpc_library

-Given the following proto_library target where echo.proto contains the definition
+Given the following proto_library target where service.proto contains the definition
 for the Echo service with an RPC named Echo which takes an EchoRequest and returns an EchoResponse:

 ```
 proto_library(
-    name = "echo_proto",
+    name = "service_proto",
-    srcs = ["echo.proto"],
+    srcs = ["service.proto"],
 )
 ```